 News & Events

-Mr Anshuman Singhania, Managing Director JK Tyre & Industries Ltd has been elected as the new Chairman of Automotive Tyre Manufacturers’ Association (ATMA) the national industry body for the automotive tyre sector in India.
+Mr. Arun Mammen, Vice Chairman & Managing Director of MRF Ltd has been elected as the new Chairman of Automotive Tyre Manufacturers’ Association (ATMA), the national industry body for the automotive tyre sector in India.
+Mr Hiroshi Yoshizane, Managing Director Bridgestone India is the new Vice Chairman of ATMA.

 More than the sum of its parts